entropy-data/dataproduct-mcp/README.md

     - Required inputs:
       - `data_product_id` (string): The data product ID.
       - `output_port_id` (string): The output port ID.
-      - `purpose` (string): The specific purpose what the user is doing with the data and and reason why they need access.
-If the access request need to be approved by the data owner, the purpose is used by the data owner to decide if the access is eligable from a business, technical, and governance point of view.
+      - `purpose` (string): The specific purpose what the user is doing with the data and the reason why they need access.
+If the access request needs to be approved by the data owner, the purpose is used by the data owner to decide if the access is eligible from a business, technical, and governance point of view.
     - Returns: Access request details including access_id, status, and approval information

 4. `dataproduct_query`